Synchronised (horse): Death

 Synchronised was euthanised after he incurred a leg fracture during the 2012 Grand National.
 Despite being the market leader in the weeks leading to up the race, he had started the race as third-favourite, behind Seabass and Shakalakaboomboom.
 He appeared nervous at the start when he unseated his jockey, Tony McCoy, as the horses were preparing to line up for the race.
 The start was delayed until the loose horse was caught.

 He fell at Becher's Brook, the sixth fence on the first circuit, unseating McCoy, who suffered a soft-tissue injury, but the horse did not appear to have sustained serious injury.
 He continued running riderless until attempting to jump the 11th fence where he incurred a fracture of the tibia and fibula in his right-hind leg and racecourse vets had to euthanise him.

+Another runner at the 2012 Grand National, According To Pete, was also put down after being brought down at the same fence on the second circuit.

 Three days after the National, J. P. McManus issued a statement in which he described his "deep sadness and sense of devastation" at the death of Synchronised.
 He explained that, "losing any horse is very sad but one as brave as Synchronised is a very big loss for all involved."
 He also revealed that the horse had been buried at Jackdaws Castle.

 Speaking several weeks after the race, McCoy said that "Synchronised is a horse that I won't ever forget... it is one of those terrible things that you wish will never happen."
 When he retired in 2015, McCoy described Synchronised as his favourite racehorse saying that "he probably wasn't the greatest horse I'd ridden but he had the greatest will to win."
 Remembering the horse's death, he said "I cried for days afterwards.
 That affected me more than any other horse."